Let Me Tell You About Zazzle

 Promoting Your Products

 As a designer, you automatically have an affiliate account.
-You can share your own products as I have done on this page and if people click through to the Zazzle site from one of your links and buy any product in that visit you would earn a referral amount.
+You can share your own products as I have done on this page and if people click through to the Zazzle site from one of your links and buy any product on the site in that visit you would earn a referral amount.

 Promoting Other People’s Products